Welcome To Year 5 and 6

 Love of Life is fundamental to our learning in Year 5 and 6.
 We strive to instill a passion for learning in all subjects.
 Extra curricular pursuits are encouraged and celebrated.
 We aim to find joy in life and share our joy with each other.

 As a Church of England School, we show Love of God through daily acts of reflection and worship.
 Pupils are invited to participate in prayer and song.
 Pupils lead weekly acts of worship in our Key Stage Assembly and are invited to lead the school in prayer during our weekly Celebration Assembly.
 Our local Church is a beautiful place for us to visit and we recently enjoyed a Harvest Service there where Year 5 and 6 pupils read prayers, donated food items and some sang in our School Choir.
+This term we will be exploring the Christian belief in the incarnation of God and asking if Jesus was the Messiah in our RE lessons.

 Please take a look at our new term's Curriculum Web for all of the objectives we will be covering, including our termly vocabulary.